jhnns/popular-javascript-projects/README.md

 # Popular JavaScript projects

-Scripts that I have used to retrieve and process data about JavaScript projects from GitHub, npm, StackOverflow etc.

-You can use the scripts for yourself if you want up-to-date data.
+**Scripts that I have used to retrieve and process data about JavaScript projects from GitHub, npm, StackOverflow etc.** Run these scripts if you want up-to-date data.
 Otherwise, check out my [gists](#gists) for precompiled data.

 ## Scripts